July 20, 2012

-He also considered modus operandi.
-Serial murder, once an option, was too risk-prone, and too “personal.”
-The better option was “Mass murder/spree,” as it promised “maximum casualties, easily performed w/ firearms although primitive in nature.”
+He also took modus operandi into account.
+Serial murder, initially up for consideration, he now saw as too risk-prone, and too “personal.”
+The better approach was “Mass murder/spree,” as it promised “maximum casualties, easily performed w/ firearms although primitive in nature.”

-It was to be a shooting, then.
-That was within reach.
+It was to be a mass shooting, then.
+That was within his reach.

 Finally, the “venue”; he considered striking an airport, but that was no good.
 “Too much of a terrorist history.
 Terrorism isn’t the message.
 The message is, there is no message.
 The [cause was] my state of mind for the past 15 years.”